Desigveloper/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 It iterates over each character in haystack and returns a pointer to the beginning of the located substring, or NULL if the substring is not found.

+7-print_chessboard.c: A function that takes a 2D array a representing the chessboard as an argument.
+It iterates over each row and column and prints the chessboard to the console.